Can cats eat whipped cream? As a vet, I get this question a lot!

 Is Whipped Cream Harmful to Cats?

 Unfortunately, the answer is yes.
 We know that whipped cream comes from human foods that contain a lot of fat and high protein content.

-Notably, our pets have different digestive issues and lactose intolerance to human food.
+Notably, our pets have digestive system issues and lactose intolerance to human food.
 Sweet foods and milk products can cause upset stomachs in a cat’s digestive system.

 Why Shouldn’t Cats Eat Whipped Cream?